Live Science Verdict

 20-120 psi intensity

 The buttons are tactile and light up so you can easily switch between cleaning modes, even if you can’t see what you’re doing.
 The flosser is powerful, making it great for cleaning those hard to reach places in your mouth.
-The battery also lasts longer than some of the other flossers we’ve tested, and only needs recharging once or twice a month for a few hours at a time.
+The battery also lasts longer than some of the other flossers we’ve tested, and only needs recharging once or twice a month for a few hours at a time, making it one of the best water flossers on the market.

 If you have braces, bridges, veneers, pockets or impacted wisdom teeth in particular, water flossers offer a great alternative to manual flossing and help to clean areas that even the best electric toothbrushes can’t reach.
 Due to the power of the pressurized jet, this water flosser also flushes out the gumline more effectively than rinsing with mouthwash or water after brushing.